CenturyLinkCloud/PublicKB/WordPress/wordpress-git-ssh.md

 2. You have [OpenSSH](http://www.openssh.com/) installed.
 To test this, type `ssh -v` at the command prompt.
 3. You have successfully created a WordPress site with [CenturyLink's WordPress as a Service](https://wordpress.ctl.io/).
+4. You have a basic comfort with a command prompt.
+All commands provided are meant to be entered into a Bash shell or similar.

 Introduction
 ------------